course-details-portlet

 Course content

-The course will elaborate on critical theories of urban politics and planning.
-The course will have a global approach with a clear focus on decolonising scholarship in the field.
-The course will include processes of marginalisation related to gender, ethnicity, class and social groups in the urban context.
+The course will elaborate on critical urban politics and planning theories, particularly emphasising urban transformations toward climate neutrality.
+The course will have a global approach focusing on decolonising urban scholarship while addressing the processes of marginalisation related to gender, ethnicity, class, and social groups in the context of urban sustainability.
 It will deal with the forces that create exclusion in the city and reduce possibilities for access to space and democratic processes.
-Theories such as those related with right to the city and public space, political representation, pluralism, multiplism and governance models that facilitate radical change in society.
-The students will be encouraged to bring perspectives from their own PhD research and use critical theory to strengthen framing of their research questions.
+Theories such as those related to the right to the city and public space, political representation, pluralism, multiplism and governance models facilitate radical societal change toward climate resilience.
+The students will be encouraged to bring perspectives from their PhD research and use critical theory to strengthen the framing of their research questions.

 Learning outcome

-Phd candidates will through critical reading, contextualisation, peer discussion and self relfection get a deeper understading of critical urban theory and its relevance for analysing marginalisation, political decision making and urban development processes.
+PhD candidates will, through critical reading, contextualisation, peer discussion, and self-reflection, gain a deeper understanding of critical urban theory and its relevance for analysing marginalisation, political decision-making, and urban development processes towards climate neutrality.

-Phd candidates will be able to use theoritcal references as a framework for formulating their research questions and writing a well argumented theoretical reflection within their own research.
+PhD candidates will be able to use theoretical references as a framework for formulating their research questions and writing a well-argumented theoretical reflection within their research.

 Learning methods and activities

-Seminars with interactive discussions and groupwork.
-During the course the students will prepare a critical review of selected articles both in writing and for presentation.
-At the end of the semester an essay is required as the main basis for evaluation.
-Importance is given to development theory for the Ph.D research subject, and its theory and method.
+Seminars with interactive discussions and group work.
+During the course, the students will prepare a critical review of selected articles both in writing and for presentation.
+At the end of the semester, an essay is required as the primary basis for evaluation.
+Importance is given to the development theory for the PhD research subject and its theory and method.

 Further on evaluation